Signing college free agents is rare NHL business going on - WHIZ News

 “If these are the right opportunities and the right teams that we’ve done our research on, I guess why wouldn’t you move forward,” Grillo said.

-Last week, the Buffalo Sabres signed forwards Brandon Biro from Penn State and Dawson DiPietro from Western Michigan; the New York Rangers signed DiPietro teammate Austin Rueschhoff; and the Minnesota Wild this week signed UMass winger Mitchell Chaffee.
+Last week, the Buffalo Sabres signed forwards Brandon Biro from Penn State and Dawson DiPietro from Western Michigan; the New York Rangers signed DiPietro teammate Austin Rueschhoff; the Minnesota Wild on Tuesday signed UMass winger Mitchell Chaffee; and the Florida Panthers on Thursday signed Bowling Green defenseman Alec Rauhauser.

 Players described the quick turnaround from season over to pro contract as a roller-coaster ride.